nuzillard/KnapsackSearch/LOTUS/lotus.md

 Use the reminder file to document the changes you brought to the DB

 - Export the DB as `oryza.sdf` and close this DB.
 Exportation in SDF V2000 format.

+- Cut-and-paste `python -m uniqInChI oryza.sdf` to the command line interpreter to remove the duplicated compounds according to the InChI strings

+- Cut-and-paste `python -m tautomer oryza.sdf` to the command line interpreter to convert iminols to amides

+- Cut-and-paste `python -m rdcharge oryza.sdf` to the command line interpreter to allow the ACD software to correctly interprete compounds that contain electrically charged atoms.

 - Cut-and-paste `python -m fakefakeACD oryza.sdf` to the command line interpreter to create `fake_acd_oryza.sdf` with dummy <sup>13</sup>C NMR chemical shift values inside (99.99 for all carbon atoms).